 I'm designing a new Active Directory network for my company.
-Do you recommend placing a domain controller within
+Do you recommend placing a domain controller within the DMZ?

 Generally speaking, it's not a great idea to place domain controllers within the DMZ.